 1. Make the most of hallway storage

 Hallway storage is often neglected.
-As spaces, hallways are usually narrow, so tricky to furnish, but with clever storage furniture and shelving units, even a small hallway can fit a lot of stuff.
+Hallways are usually narrow, so tricky to furnish, but with clever storage furniture and shelving units, even a small hallway can fit a lot of stuff.
 Storage benches are our favourite type of storage for hallways – not only are they practical for stashing everything from shoes and bags to coats and the dog's lead, but they also up the comfort factor by providing seating (perfect for putting on those shoes).

 We like the handsome and sturdy Willow Large Buttoned Blanket Box from Cotswold Co.